Pan Am Flight 526A: Rescue

-After having received Captain Burn's emergency transmission, the tower notified the USCG rescue center and a PBY-5A Catalina flying boat under the command of Lieutenant Ted Rapalus was airborne within 6 minutes.
+After having received Captain Burn's emergency transmission, the tower notified the United States Coast Guard (USCG) rescue center and a PBY-5A Catalina flying boat under the command of Lieutenant Ted Rapalus was airborne within six minutes.

-The USCG's second PBY was undergoing routine maintenance and had the auxiliary power unit including bilge pump removed.
-Due to the gravity of the emergency the PBY was removed from maintenance status and under the command of Lieutenant Commander Ken Bilderback airborne within 10 minutes.
+The USCG's second PBY was undergoing routine maintenance and had the auxiliary power unit (APU) including bilge pump removed.
+Due to the gravity of the emergency, the PBY was removed from maintenance status and under the command of Lieutenant Commander Ken Bilderback was airborne within 10 minutes.

 To assist the rescue on the surface, the USCG buoy tender Bramble with medical personnel on board was launched as well.

-Two SA-16 amphibious aircraft from the Ramey AFB located at the far NW corner of Puerto Rico were also dispatched.

-Together they were able to rescue twelve passengers and all five crew members from the rough seas.
+Two SA-16 amphibious aircraft from Ramey Air Force Base, located at the far northwest corner of Puerto Rico, were also dispatched.
+Together, they were able to rescue 12 passengers and all five crew members from the rough seas.

-LCDR Bilderback's PBY had 15 survivors on board when it found itself in a dire situation: because of the missing APU and bilge pump the flying boat had taken on a lot of sea water and almost no power left to takeoff.
+Bilderback's PBY had 15 survivors on board when it found itself in a dire situation: because of the missing APU and bilge pump, the flying boat had taken on a lot of sea water and had almost no power left to takeoff.
 The decision was made to transfer the survivors to the Bramble.
-Sea conditions worsened and after the successful transfer of all but two teenage survivors LCDR Bilderbeck's only options were to either abandon the flying boat or to attempt to taxi it back on the sea to San Juan Harbor.
+Sea conditions worsened and after the successful transfer of all but two teenage survivors, Bilderbeck's only options were to either abandon the flying boat or to attempt to taxi it back on the sea to San Juan Harbor.
 As they passed Fort El Morro and taxied into San Juan Harbor, people lined the shore cheering the rescuers.